Yarra Ranges Council welcomes you to the 2024 Grants for Community program guidelines.

 - Applicants must provide evidence of adequate public liability insurance.

-- Child Safe Standards compliance is required if projects involve direct or indirect contact with children.
+- Child Safe Standards compliance is required if projects involve direct or incidental contact with children.

-- Applicants agree to acknowledge funding from Yarra Ranges Council in promotion, consistent with branding guidelines.
+- Applicants agree to acknowledge funding from Yarra Ranges Council in promotion, consistent with Council’s branding guidelines.

 - Applicants must consent to providing evidence of how funds were spent and outline project benefits through an acquittal process.